pswzyu/interpreter_simple/README.md

 | 2         | xinyuyuan      |    xinyuyua |    123qwe |           zh_CN |
 | 3         | yongshengsong  | sunsetrider |    123qwe |           zh_CN |
 | 4         | paul           |    paul     |    123qwe |           en_us |

+The image of these users can be found in 'test' folder, you can open these images in github directly and recognize these images when you are testing.

 ####Mobile phone client
 On the smartphone client, You can login as one of the users.